 The food?
 Amazingly healthy, amazingly good.

-The accommodations: Just this side of luxurious, with enough simplicity to cultivate a focused mind.
+The Guest Rooms: Just this side of luxurious, with enough simplicity to cultivate a focused mind.

 The environment?
 Right on a private beach, with a lovely indoor shala as well as two outdoor ones.

 The pool is a lovely refresher, the staff is as absolute delight, and the massage therapists knew just where to go.
 I can’t imagine having gone anywhere else.
 This is the place.
 Really.